Banana Split Ice Pops Recipe For National Banana Split Day

 Continue reading “RECIPE: Tequila Watermelon Ice Pops”

-FOOD HOLIDAY & RECIPE: National Creamsicle Day & A Creamsicle Cake
+National Creamsicle Day & An Easy Creamsicle Ice Cream Cake Recipe

 August 14th is National Creamsicle Day.
 Many foods—from yogurt thousands of years ago, to cream cheese, fudge, ganache, ice cream soda, and Toll House Cookies in the late 19th/early 20th century—were invented as the result of happy accidents.
 The Popsicle®, the first of the “sicle” ice cream novelties, was no different. > The Creamsicle Ice…